Sunny day

 Water bottle hanging from tree

-As I turned around I discovered my water collection bladder was still hanging from a tree.
-I had hung it there to filter water and then forgot to pack it up when I was done.
+Turning around to take the photo, I was horrified to discover my water collection bladder was still hanging from a tree.
+I had forgotten to pack it up when I was done filtering water and packed to leave.

-Turning around to take the photo and seeing my mistake was a lucky break.
-If I had lost that bladder I would have trouble getting clean water.
-The Platypus system I use needs a special connector that is attached to bladder.
+This was a lucky break.
+If I had lost that bladder, I would have trouble getting clean water.
+The Platypus system I use requires a special connector to attach the filter to the bladder, so I wouldn't be able to use the filter.

 Sign at Garenflo Gap